 Your body breathes faster to receive more air when it is stressed.
 Your body also gets fooled easily.
 Hence when you breathe slowly, it gets tricked into settling for a more relaxed position.
 Breathe in and count to three, breathe out and count to Inhale and exhale slowly and deeply.
 The numbers are actually up to you.
 But it would be best if you exhaled for a relatively longer time than you inhaled.
 Take your time.
 This exercise helps you reset your autonomic nervous system.

 7. Humming Bee Sound Effect

-> In this exercise, which may sound cooler and more fun than the other exercises, you are supposed to create a buzzing sound that resembles the humming of a bee.
-Take a deep breath, get the air in, and then start to breathe out slowly and make a humming sound.
+In this exercise, which may sound cooler and more fun than the other exercises, you are supposed to create a buzzing sound that resembles the humming of a bee.
+Take a deep breath, get the air in, and then breathe out slowly and make a humming sound.
 You can close your ears with the help of your index fingers.
 This method enhances the buzzing effect.

-> Hence as it turns out, how you sleep and when you sleep are totally under your control.
+Hence as it turns out, how you sleep and when you sleep are totally under your control.
 All you need to do is have a fixed sleeping schedule and the energy to do the activities and exercises that help you.
 Taking a warm bath, reading and writing in bed, listening to music, turning off all electronic devices, and not taking naps during the day are helpful for seniors who want to sleep peacefully.
 If you follow the sleep tips for seniors and try to use them in your life, soon, you will have no problem sleeping.